UA-112830647-1

 Day 07: Tadapani to Jhinu (1750m), 5-6 hrs Trek

-After breakfast in the Tadapani we will be descending to Jhinu danda today to enjoy the relaxing bath in a natural hot spring.
-We start going steeply downhill towards the Jhinu following the trail that offers the great view of natural glamor of the Annapurna region.
+After breakfast in the Tadapani, we will be descending to Jhinu Danda today to enjoy a relaxing bath in a natural hot spring.
+We start going steeply downhill towards the Jhinu following the trail that offers a great view of the natural glamor of the Annapurna region.
 Upon reaching Jhinu we take a relaxing bath in the natural hot spring.
 Overnight at Tea House.

 Day 08: Jhinu Danda to Naya Pul (5 hrs Trek) and drive back to Pokhara, 1 hrs drive